West Virginia visits Texas after Kriisa’s 23-point showing - WTOP News

 Austin, Texas; Saturday, 3 p.m.
 EST

-BOTTOM LINE: West Virginia takes on the Texas Longhorns after Kerr Kriisa scored 23 points in West Virginia’s 86-73 loss to the BYU Cougars.
+BOTTOM LINE: West Virginia faces the Texas Longhorns after Kerr Kriisa scored 23 points in West Virginia’s 86-73 loss to the BYU Cougars.

-The Longhorns are 10-4 in home games.
-Texas is 3-1 in games decided by less than 4 points.
+The Longhorns are 10-4 on their home court.
+Texas averages 76.1 points and has outscored opponents by 7.9 points per game.

-The Mountaineers are 3-6 in Big 12 play.
-West Virginia averages 11.3 turnovers per game and is 3-4 when winning the turnover battle.
+The Mountaineers are 3-6 against Big 12 opponents.
+West Virginia averages 11.3 turnovers per game and is 3-4 when committing fewer turnovers than opponents.

-Texas’ average of 7.3 made 3-pointers per game is 1.1 fewer made shots on average than the 8.4 per game West Virginia gives up.
-West Virginia averages 7.0 made 3-pointers per game this season, 0.5 more makes per game than Texas allows.
+Texas’ average of 7.3 made 3-pointers per game is 1.1 fewer made shots on average than the 8.4 per game West Virginia allows.
+West Virginia averages 7.0 made 3-pointers per game this season, 0.5 more makes per game than Texas gives up.

-TOP PERFORMERS: Tyrese Hunter is averaging 10.9 points and 4.4 assists for the Longhorns.
-Max Abmas is averaging 18.3 points over the last 10 games for Texas.
+TOP PERFORMERS: Max Abmas is scoring 17.7 points per game with 2.9 rebounds and 4.2 assists for the Longhorns.
+Dylan Disu is averaging 18.1 points and 5.7 rebounds while shooting 50.4% over the last 10 games for Texas.

-Kobe Johnson is averaging 6.1 points for the Mountaineers.
-Raequan Battle is averaging 12.9 points over the last 10 games for West Virginia.
+Quinn Slazinski is averaging 13.3 points for the Mountaineers.
+Kriisa is averaging 2.8 made 3-pointers over the last 10 games for West Virginia.

 LAST 10 GAMES: Longhorns: 4-6, averaging 72.1 points, 31.2 rebounds, 14.3 assists, 6.7 steals and 3.6 blocks per game while shooting 46.7% from the field.
 Their opponents have averaged 73.3 points per game.